 This is the most affordable aeroponic system in our buyer’s guide.
-Aeroponics is the practice of growing plants with their roots suspended in air, while they receive a continual misting from sprays and nozzles in the cloning machine (see graphic of this system below).
+Aeroponics is the practice of growing plants with their roots suspended in air while they receive a continual misting from sprays and nozzles in the cloning machine (see a graphic of this system below).
 This gives roots high levels of oxygen, helping clones grow rapidly.

-With a very simple design, the Clone Bucket offers a misting system for 8 clones for just under $50.
+With a simple design, the Clone Bucket offers a misting system for 8 clones for just under $50.
 The 2-gallon bucket is small in size and will give you similar results to more expensive aeroponic cloners.

 Its spray nozzle is attached to a 171 gallon per hour (gph) pump which is more than enough to keep your clones happy.
 The plus side is that it has few moving parts, but if the nozzle ever clogs, your clones will be in trouble.